-The simplest way for you to calculate APR on any loan is to use a loan calculator or a spreadsheet.
+The simplest way for you to calculate this rate on any loan is to use a loan calculator or a spreadsheet.
 For instance, in Google Spreadsheets, you can calculate the monthly payment and closing costs for the scenario described above with built-in formulas.
 Here are the steps you need to follow to get the right APR.

 =PMT(interest rate/months, total number of months you pay on the loan, loan value plus fees)